Tom Brady's time is up. And there's no perfect fit for him to ride off in a glorious sunset

 Supporters will point to Tampa Bay's offensive line issues this season and lack of rushing game, and those things are true.
 Brady's raw statistics look remarkably similar to what they've been for years, and he even led the league in pass completions and attempts.

-But he needs too many things to be perfect now in order for him to look like the guy we've come accustomed to seeing for so long — a perfect line, a perfect run game, the perfect group of receivers and tight ends, and according to Yahoo Sports colleague Charles Robinson, the perfect coaching staff.
+But he needs too many things to be perfect now in order for him to look like the guy we've become accustomed to seeing — a perfect line, a perfect run game, the perfect group of receivers and tight ends, and, according to Yahoo Sports colleague Charles Robinson, the perfect coaching staff.
 Maybe that's the Las Vegas Raiders, as many in the NFL media ecosystem are speculating now, but this league is so volatile, a Las Vegas team that looks like a perfect fit today could look entirely different come August or October.

-Brady has been great for so long that it feels like many people take it for granted.
-We'd be here for paragraphs and paragraphs detailing all of his incredible games, beyond those seven Super Bowl wins, and would still never paint the full picture.
+Brady has been great for so long that it seems like many people take it for granted.
+We could be here for paragraphs and paragraphs detailing all of his incredible games, beyond those seven Super Bowl wins, and would still never paint the full picture.
 He is one of one.

 Watching Manning in his final season with Denver was almost uncomfortable because we all knew what he'd been at his best.
 Even though he won his last game, Super Bowl 50, his play was forgettable, his contribution minimal.

-Brady may well keep playing, keep chasing more postseason glory and the feeling that winning gives him that maybe he fears he won't get from anything else.
+Brady might well keep playing, keep chasing postseason glory and the feeling that winning gives him that maybe he fears he won't get from anything else.
 He has been written off before, declared cooked or washed or whatever the term du jour was at the time.
-It’s happened more than once, and he proved his detractors wrong.
+It has happened more than once, and he always proved his detractors wrong.

-But on Monday night, it looked for all the world like that day has finally come.
+But on Monday, it looked for all the world like that day has finally come.
 Time gets to all of us eventually.